MicrosoftDocs/azure-devops-docs/docs/build-release/actions/integrate-jenkins-vsts-cicd.md

 ---
-title: Integrate your Jenkins CI builds with VSTS DevOps | Microsoft Docs
+title: Integrate your Jenkins CI builds with VSTS CD to Azure | Microsoft Docs
 description: Set up continuous integration (CI) and continuous deployment (CD) for your apps using Jenkins and Visual Studio Team Services (VSTS)
 author: mlearned
 manager: douge